10-Step Guide To 2 Hand Synchronization For Amazing Guitar Speed Technique

 When you accent the beat, you create a strong contrast between the accented notes and the unaccented ones.

-This contrast helps you not just feel, but also hear any synchronization issues that may remain.
+This contrast helps you not just feel, but also hear any synchronization issues that may remain in your guitar speed technique.

-Step 8: Focus On What It Feels Like When Your Hands Are In Sync.
+Step 8: Focus On What It Feels Like Playing With Perfect 2 Hand Synchronization.

 Yes, this is similar to “Step 4” from earlier.

-Only now, instead of looking for synchronization problems, your goal is to confirm that all notes in the lick are clean (with both hands in sync).
+Only now, instead of looking for 2 hand synchronization problems, your goal is to confirm that all notes in the lick are clean (with both hands in sync).

 And it is.

-But what about knowing what synchronization sounds like?
+But what about knowing what guitar speed technique with perfect synchronization sounds like?

 Well, it’s very important too :)

-As you play the notes, focus on memorizing the feeling and the sound of flawless synchronization.
+As you play the notes, focus on memorizing the feeling and the sound of flawless synchronization/perfect guitar speed technique.
+This is truly learning how to play guitar fast and effortlessly just like the pros!

 Step 10: Increase Your Metronome Speed By 5-10 bpm And Repeat Steps 2-9.